-Antisynthetase syndrome is a set of symptoms that typically occur for patients who have myositis together with one of several specific autoantibodies known as antisynthetase antibodies.
-These autoantibodies are immune system proteins that target and attack tRNA synthetase enzymes.
+Antisynthetase autoantibodies are immune system components that mistakenly target and attack an enzyme important in the process of building new proteins in the body.
 You can find out if you have one of these autoantibodies through a blood test that screens for a number of myositis-specific autoantibodies.

 Anti-Jo-1 antibody is most common antisynthetase antibody.
 Others include PL-7 and PL-12.
 Five additional antisynthetase antibodies have been identified so far, but there are much more rare and their implications are not well understood yet.
 Researchers are still identifying new autoantibodies of significance to myositis diseases.